aws-samples/pace-genai-demos/Embeddings-Foundational-LLM-ChatBot/README.md

 ## Troubleshoot

+**Unzipped size must be smaller than 262144000 bytes (Service: AWSLambdaInternal; Status Code: 400) - Cloud9**

+1. Delete the Existing Lambda Layer Folder: Begin by removing the lambda_langchain_layer folder from your project.
+This action ensures that any corrupted or oversized files are cleared.
+2. Recreate the Layer: After deletion, recreate the lambda layer using the deploy.sh command.
+This process should generate a fresh, size-compliant layer with the necessary components.
+3. Clean Docker Resources: It's also crucial to ensure that no residual Docker images or containers are occupying unnecessary space.
+Clean all running Docker images and containers to free up space and avoid any potential conflicts.

+**Important Notice: Local Deployment Only
+Do Not Use Cloud9 for Deployment**

+This demo is designed to be deployed locally and may not function correctly if deployed using Cloud9 or similar cloud-based development environments.
+To ensure full functionality and a smooth setup process, please follow the instructions below to deploy the demo locally on your own machine.

 To ensure seamless processing, please refrain from uploading a new document until the current one has been fully processed.
 If you encounter issues with document handling, you may want to deploy the embedding model on a more robust instance such as ml.g5.12xlarge or ml.g5.24xlarge to improve performance.
 In the event of a document failure, attempt re-uploading the document before proceeding with further troubleshooting steps.